trust-mfn-berlin/animals-as-objects/vault/story.feeding-prohibited.md

 </figure>

-The _General Guidelines for the Feeding of Animals by Visitors_ for the Berlin Zoo in 1960 still state:
+The _General Guidelines for the Feeding of Animals by Visitors_ for the Berlin Zoo in 1960 still stated:

 >"It is, however, absolutely necessary that at least these partial prohibitions, which only affect particularly sensitive animal species, or only prohibit the use of harmful types of feed, are strictly adhered to.
 Wrong or excessive feeding has already led to severe health problems, to problems with breeding, and often enough to an agonising end for many animals.
 We therefore urgently request that our visitors observe the following guidelines."[^7]